joannakl/cs102/syllabus.markdown

 - To account for any missed  in-class quizzes or polls, recitation activities or a lab assignments, several lowest scores in the participation and progress category will be dropped at the end of the semester.
 If you miss one of the assessments from this category, you do not need to notify us.

 - If you miss one of the take-home quizzes, the part of the grade based on take-home quizzes will be based on the remaining take-home quizzes.
-You need to notify us about a missed take-home quiz, otherwise the grade for such a quiz will count as zero. <br/>
+You need to notify us about a missed take-home quiz as described above, otherwise the grade for such a quiz will count as zero. <br/>
 If you miss more than one take-home quiz, you need to discuss it with the instructor immediately.
 You will not be excused from more than one quiz for any reason.

 - If you miss the midterm exam, you will need to take an alternative make-up exam shortly after at the time and place chosen by the instructor.
 You should contact [cas.deanforstudents@nyu.edu](mailto:cas.deanforstudents@nyu.edu) for verification of the reason for a missed exam.